timgavin/cloud-files-image-gallery/readme.md

 This also uses [ezSQL](https://github.com/ezSQL/ezSQL) for mySQL and [ImageMagick](http://www.imagemagick.org) for image uploads and manipulation, both of which can be easily swapped out for your own.
 If you're not using ImageMagick, update `assets/php/upload.php` with your own upload code.

 ##Installation

+**Update:** [I created this blog post](http://timgavin.name/tuts/uploading-to-rackspace-cloud-files/) that's a little more detailed than the instructions below.

 1. Download the `.zip` file
 1. Create a new mySQL database named `open-cloud` and import the tables in `open-cloud.sql`
 1. Install the [php-opencloud](https://github.com/rackspace/php-opencloud) library into `assets/plugins/`